boon4681/items/README.md

 > Render Minecraft blocks and items to images
 > and provided pre-rendered images too.

-items is a project that render Minecraft blocks and items to image through python and opengl without open the game. items provided pre-rendered images on github which is you can using it now.
+items is a project that render Minecraft blocks and items to image through python and opengl without open the game. items provided pre-rendered images on github which is you can using it but not now (cuz this project didn't finished yet).

 ![()[]](https://media.discordapp.net/attachments/558622428754870272/1013591137757433856/cactus.png)
 ![()[]](https://media.discordapp.net/attachments/558622428754870272/1013592029592293447/observer.png)